GaTech55/ReadMeGenerator/Develop/README.md

   ## Installation

-  This application is covered under the Install this way license.
+  This application is covered under the install instructions license.

   ## Usage

-  Use the project this way please.
+  Use it like this

   ## License

-  APACHE_2.0
+  BSD_3

   ## Contributing

-  A bunch of people
+  A lot of people

   ## Tests